CircleSD/active_manageable/README.md

   config.pagination_library = :kaminari
 end
 ```

+These library configuration options can also be set to a module in order to use a custom authorization, search or pagination implementation.

 When eager loading associations the `includes` method is used by default but this can be changed via a configuration option that accepts `:includes`, `:preload` or `:eager_load`